kestra-io/docs/content/blogs/2024-09-25-the-story-behind-our-seed.md

   role: "CEO & Co-Founder"
 image: /blogs/2024-09-25-the-story-behind-our-seed.jpg
 ---

+Discover the story behind our $8M seed funding with some CEO/founders of dbt Labs, Datadog, Airbyte, Hugging Face, Algolia, Talend,Platform.sh and some VCs (Alven, ISAI, Axeleo).
+Learn how we framed our vision, addressed key challenges in orchestration, and built a compelling pitch that secured investor confidence in the future of unified orchestration.

-Seeing *Michel Tricot* and *Jean Lafleur* from **Airbyte** share their fundraising deck openly inspired us to follow suit.
-Thank you to them for their transparency and for passing on valuable insights that help startups on their journey. (link below)
+Seeing **Michel Tricot** and **Jean Lafleur** from **Airbyte** share their fundraising deck openly inspired us to follow suit. **Thank you** to them for their transparency and for passing on valuable insights that help startups on their journey. (link below)

 Today, **we're sharing the deck that helped us raise $8M in seed funding**—the decisions we made and the vision that drives [Kestra](https://github.com/kestra-io/kestra).
 We want to offer a look into what went into building this story, and why it worked for us.

 <div class="video-container">
 <iframe src="https://docs.google.com/presentation/d/1y_qp8h5B05r3yGJb2zQVU4v0ce1rWeA1BSCb7aYslt8/embed?start=false&loop=false&delayms=3000" frameborder="0" width="1440" height="839" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>